 Directed by Dr. Asia Eaton

 The PWR Lab (for “power, women, and relationships”) was founded in 2010 by Dr. Asia Eaton.
 We conduct social psychological research on the interaction between gender and social power, including how social power grounds and structures gender-differentiated behaviors and relationships between men and women, as well as how men and women experience and enact powerful roles.
+We also made a music video.

 Some of the questions we are currently working on include the following: